altera-fpga/hls-samples/Tutorials/Tools/dynamic_profiler/README.md

 #### Enabling Dynamic Profiling During Compilation

-The Intel® FPGA Dynamic Profiler for DPC++ comes as part of the Intel® oneAPI Base Toolkit.
+The Intel® FPGA Dynamic Profiler for DPC++ comes as part of the HLS IP Gen Base Toolkit.

 To instrument the kernel pipeline with performance counters, add the `-Xsprofile` flag to your FPGA hardware compile command.